 Are you tired of writing screenplays in that archaic Courier font?
 Looking for something fun, new, and marginally different?
 Well rest those weary eyes on Courier Little Foot; a brand new font that feels pretty much the same!

 As millions of scientists know screenplays use Courier because it’s easy to guestimate screen time based on the number of pages.
 Typically 1 page equals about 1 minute of screen time.
 This is because Courier is a monospaced font.
 That means every letter has the same width, whether it be an “i” or an “m”.
-In non-monospaced fonts like Helvetica those two letters would have very different widths.
-This could lead to large gaps between letters making it look unattractive to readers.
+In non-monospaced fonts like Helvetica, those two letters would have very different widths.
+This could lead to large gaps between letters making them look unattractive to readers.
 The solution to fill those gaps was serifs.
 Serifs are those little “feet” that hang off the edges.
 They help Courier stay proportional.
-However they also make it look boxy.
+However, they also make it look boxy.